rhizomatics/signalk-einklabel-plugin/README.md

 If the plugin repaints a display at server startup, then the plugin that provides the data may not have started ( or in the case of `derived-data` the plugin that the plugin depends on! ) and unlike Home Assistant, there's no good way of sequencing the start of plugins.

-Use the _settle_ time, to impose a minimum wait between the eInk Label plugin being initialized, and it attempting to paint any displays, and increase this value if its still missing data.
+Use the _settle_ time, to impose a minimum wait between the eInk Label plugin being initialized, and it attempting to paint any displays, and increase this value if it's still missing data.

 ### Times are showing incorrectly {#faq-timezone}

-If times are in the wrong timezone, or don't have daylight savings applied correctly, then check that the server itself (at the Linux level, not SignalK, which doesn't know)is configured for your timezone, assuming of course that you're a coastal sailor.
+If times are in the wrong timezone, or don't have daylight savings applied correctly, then check that the server itself (at the Linux level, not SignalK, which doesn't know) is configured for your timezone, assuming of course that you're a coastal sailor.
 Use `raspi-config` on a Raspberry Pi, or `timedatectl` on a Linux server.

 If you're a global cruiser, then use something like [signalk-set-gps-timezone](https://github.com/hoeken/signalk-set-gps-timezone) to set the value in the operating system.